joemoose/psiops/docs/stress.md

 There are also several ways to gain stress outside of combat, for example:

+- Failing action rolls
 - Seeing a team member panic
 - Going without rest or food and water for 24 hours
 - Being plunged into total darkness in hostile territory
-- Failing action rolls

-Supernatural or horrifying creatures, events, and locations can sometimes cause stress by simply interacting with them or seeing them.
+- Seeing or interacting with supernatural or horrifying creatures, events, and locations

-Per the GM, each occurrence adds 1 stress point to your total.
+ Each occurrence can add 1 stress point to your total, at the GM's discretion.

 ## Reducing Stress